Sale of Brookley Property to City of Mobile Achieves Goals for Foundation and the Community

 - SECURE invaluable property adjacent to Brookley Aeroplex and the Airbus Final Assembly Lines for future economic development

 The City of Mobile and the Industrial Development Board of the City purchased 196 acres of the Brookley property for $31 Million.
-The City of Mobile is also projected to purchase the 45-acre wetlands tract for $2 Million by March 31, 2022.
-The City also has a $9 Million option to purchase an additional 50-acre parcel.
+The City of Mobile is projected to purchase the 45-acre wetlands tract for $2 Million.
+The Industrial Development Board of the City of Mobile has a $9 Million option to purchase the additional 50-acre parcel.

-Now, the Foundation has conveyed 45 acres of wetlands at the Brookley site (valued at $2 million) and a 50-acre parcel of highly developable property adjacent to Brookley Aeroplex (valued at $9 million) to the University, as a part of its contribution to the expansion and renovation of the Medical Sciences Building.
+In 2021, the Foundation conveyed the 45 acres of wetlands at the Brookley site (valued at $2 million) and the 50-acre parcel of highly developable property adjacent to Brookley Aeroplex (valued at $9 million) to the University, as a part of its contribution to the expansion and renovation of the Medical Sciences Building.

 Thus, the Foundation has contributed $11 million in property in addition to an earlier contribution of $10,151,000 toward a major expansion and renovation of the College of Medicine Medical Sciences Building.
 The Foundation will make additional contributions toward the renovation over the next five years.